zainahmedsharif/Electric-Load-Forecasting-Using-Seq2Seq-with-Attention/README.md

 ## Data Description

-The dataset consists of two parts: the first is the electric load dataset, and the second is the meteorological data.
-The electric load data is obtained from Memorial University of Newfoundland.
-The campus uses two meters to monitor electric load at 15-minute intervals.
+TThe dataset consists of two parts: the first is the electric load dataset, and the second is the meteorological data.
+The electric load data is obtained from Memorial University of Newfoundland, where the campus uses two meters to monitor electric load at 15-minute intervals.
 Meteorological information is sourced from weather.gc.ca.

+Both datasets are combined to create a single multivariate time series.
+The main features of the time series are outlined below.

 | Parameter        | Value           |
 |:-------------:|:-------------:|